Gaspard--/Supercharged-Juggernaut-Wasps/README.md

 * You can use both Xbox360 controllers or mouse to play
 * Tutorial in-game for the controls
-* Don't hesitate to sacrifice your smol wasps, it's necessary !
+* Don't hesitate to sacrifice your smol wasps : they are usefull to deflect bullets and make the enemies smaller.
 * Enjoy our game :)

 ## Developers